SpiderNets: Vision Models Predict Human Fear From Aversive Images: Methods

 \subsubsection{Dual-Level Data Partitioning (Participants and Images)}

-To prevent overlap at both the participant and image levels, we applied a two-step partitioning scheme.
+To prevent overlap of the training and held-out test sets at both the participant and image levels, we applied a two-step partitioning scheme.
 First, we averaged fear ratings for each image separately within two non-overlapping participant groups (A and B).
-Second, during the 5-fold cross-validation procedure described in the next subsection, images assigned to the training folds were represented only by the group-A means, whereas images in the held-out test fold were represented only by the group-B means.
-Consequently, no participant and no image contributed to both training and test data within a fold iteration, preventing overlap and eliminating data leakage.
+Second, during the 5-fold CV procedure described in the next subsection, images assigned to the training folds were represented only by the group-A means, whereas images in the held-out test fold were represented only by the group-B means.
+This design ensured that no participant and no image contributed to both training and test data within a fold iteration, preventing overlap and eliminating data leakage.

-We randomly split the 148 participants once into two disjoint groups (A and B) using a fixed random seed and kept this split fixed across all analyses.
+We randomly split the 148 participants once into two disjoint groups (\(N_A=\) 74 and \(N_B=\) 74) using a fixed random seed and kept this split fixed across all analyses.
 For each image we computed two targets: group-A mean and group-B mean.
 In every fold and repetition, models were trained/validated on group-A means for training images and evaluated on group-B means for held-out images.
-The group size was 74 in both groups.
-Distributions of group-A and group-B image means are shown in Appendix Figures \ref{fig:data-distributions-a} and \ref{fig:data-distributions-b}.
+Distributions of group-A and group-B image means are shown in Figure \ref{fig:data-distributions-ab} (Supplementary Results in Appendix \ref{sec:data-distributions}).